nileshbaithwar/eCommerce_data_analysis_visualization_by_MS_Excel/README.md

-# Data Analysis and Visualization with MS Excel
+# eCommerce data analysis and visualization with MS Excel

 ## Overview
 This project focuses on data analysis and visualization using **Microsoft Excel**.
 The dataset is centered around an **eCommerce platform**, containing sales data across multiple channels, products, and customer demographics.
 The analysis dives into the sales performance in various cities and states, categorized by age group and gender.